intarchboard/network-quality-workshop-report/draft-hardaker-iab-mnqeu-report.md

 # Participants List

-The following is a list of participants attended the workshop over a remote connection:
+The following is a list of participants who attended the workshop over a remote connection:

     Ahmed Aldabbagh
     Al Morton